-The engine will not start unless the switch lock has been properly connect into the emmergency stop switch.
+The engine will not start unless the switch lock has been properly connected into the emergency stop switch.

 Do not operate the engine with gear case out of water.
-Severe personal injury, or engine damage with result.
+Severe personal injury, or engine damage will result.

-Air Vent Screw (1) Loosen the air vent screw on the tank cap.
-(2) Attach the fuel connector to the engine connector.
-Fuel The arrow mark on the primer Connector bulb should be facing the engine. to engine Arrow mark 3 Feed fuel to the carburetor by to fuel tank squeezing the primer bulb until it is firm.
-Primer Bulb (4) Set the lanyard stop switch to RUN position.
+- (1) Loosen the air vent screw on the tank cap. - 2 Attach the fuel connector to the engine connector.
+The arrow mark on the primer bulb should be facing the engine. - (3) Feed fuel to the carburetor by squeezing the primer bulb until it is firm.

+(4) Be sure to install the stop switch lock to the stop switch.

-9.9A/15A and EF type
+MF and EF type